 Your baby will receive some additional monitoring to help us understand the impact of the treatment on their time in hospital, and their health over the next two years.

-After you go home, with your consent, we will keep in touch and send your baby birthday cards.
 When your baby reaches the age of 2 years corrected for prematurity (i.e., 2 years from your due date) we will send you another questionnaire asking about your baby’s health and development.
 This questionnaire can be sent to you online, by post, or can be completed over the telephone.
 The information on this questionnaire will be used by the trial to make an informed decision on how well dexmed, used alongside morphine, can improve outcomes for babies born early.
 This questionnaire is an important document for the trial.

 Is there a shopping voucher?